These Mexican chicken flautas are easy to make and perfect for a snack or part of a full meal.

 - Using tongs, remove the flauta from the oil and place on a paper towel to drain excess oil.

-- Serve with pico de galla, guacamole and sour cream.
+- If desired, serve with pico de Gallo, guacamole and sour cream.